 - Seek Independent third-party certification of Its OHSMS management system.

-- Infuse safety as an integral part of the organization culture
+- Infuse safety is an integral part of the organization’s culture.

 What is the ISO 45001 Certification Cost in Pakistan?

 It is not possible to come up with the cost without a detailed assessment.
 Cost also depends on many factors like:

 - Size of Organization.